sina20-20/Python-OPP-Class/README.md

 ------------------------------------------

-Here, the check_pass_fail() method is defined inside the Student class.
+Here, the check_pass_fail() method is defined inside the Student class

 Now, any object created from the Student class can access this method.